samanthasonnet/cmustudent-repository/governmentdebt.md

   vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

-Using the same dataset as above, this heat map graph is more effective from a color standpoint in which only two hues of colors (blues and oranges) are used to differentiate the data.
+Using the same dataset as above (but this time using the full dataset from 1995 - 2022 instead of solely focusing on one year), this heat map graph is more effective from a color standpoint in which only two hues of colors (blues and oranges) are used to differentiate the data.
 However, this depiction can be a bit overwhelming to look at with the large number of values displayed.
-Although potentially more accessible than the previous graph, the information being presented is still a lot for the viewer to digest.
+Although potentially more intuitive and than the previous graph, the information being presented is still a lot for the viewer to digest.

 ## Cumulative General Government Debt
 ### Embed From Tableau